kubedb/docs/docs/guides/redis/backup/kubestash/overview/index.md

 1. At first, a user creates a `Secret`.
 This secret holds the credentials to access the backend where the backed up data will be stored.

-2. Then, she creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.
+2. Then, he creates a `BackupStorage` custom resource that specifies the backend information, along with the `Secret` containing the credentials needed to access the backend.

 3. KubeStash operator watches for `BackupStorage` custom resources.
 When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file into the target storage.

-4. Then, she creates a `BackupConfiguration` custom resource that specifies the targeted the KubeDB managed `Redis` database, the `Addon` info with a specified task, etc. It also provides information about one or more repositories, each indicating a path and a `BackupStorage` for storing the backed-up data.
+4. Then, he creates a `BackupConfiguration` custom resource that specifies the targeted the KubeDB managed `Redis` database, the `Addon` info with a specified task, etc. It also provides information about one or more repositories, each indicating a path and a `BackupStorage` for storing the backed-up data.

 5. KubeStash operator watches for `BackupConfiguration` objects.